giorgiop94/digital-garden/_notes/Talks - Questioning Awakening Rob Burbea.md

 	- In science there's a sense of endless desire for truth
 	- Traditional Dharma's strong focus on renunciation and dukkha removed the space for desire
 		- May have reduced the possibility for art in the Dharma scene
+			- "Enso art" - simplicity, no self involved
 		- Idea of awakened life, being purged of eros
 	- But even the Buddha doesn't say we should stop our search
 		- Makes desire ok
 - **[[Beauty]]** is part of all of them too
 	- Scientists see everything in nature as beautiful
 	- Religions are imbued with beauty tied to the idea of God and Heaven, and we see it in their heart
 	- Art, needless to say
-	- Some beauty is imbued in Dharma as well (even though it's marketed as just reduction of suffering)
+	- Some beauty is imbued in Dharma as well (even though it's often "marketed" as just reduction of suffering)
 		- We may not even be aware of it
 		- The beauty of the kindness, or appreciation of Nature